-Israel has scheduled its next election for Tuesday April 9th and CIE will be your destination for all things related to this event.
-Each week, we will release new content related to Israel’s democracy, electoral process, results of past elections, political parties and factions.
+Israel’s election on April 9th failed to produce a new government and new elections have been scheduled for Tuesday September 17.
+CIE will continue to be your destination for all things related to this event.
+We will regularly release new content related to Israel’s democracy, electoral process, results of past elections, political parties and factions.
 An array of materials will be available for use in a variety of educational settings or for expanding your personal knowledge.

 Special Elections SurveyFebruary 8, 2019